 The Prytanean Society is the oldest collegiate women’s honorary society in the United States.
-Founded on the Berkeley campus of the University of California in 1900, Prytanean was established on the Davis campus in 1952 by the Berkeley chapter.
-The initiation class was made up of sixteen members, several of whom live in Davis today and support the active chapter.
+It was founded in 1901 on the UC Berkeley campus.
+The Berkeley chapter later established the UC Davis chapter in 1952.
+The Davis initiation class was made up of sixteen members, several of whom live in Davis today and support the active chapter.

 "the oldest collegiate women's honorary society in the United States"

 The history of Prytanean is the development of a respected campus organization whose members seek to promote the high ideals of scholarship, leadership, and service within the university and the community, while upholding values of friendship, support, and respect among diverse women.
 Its purpose has been to secure due recognition for women of achievement.